eliasg1025/eliasg1025/README.md

 ## Hello 👋

-My name is Elias, I'm from Peru and I'm a Mid-level Web Developer
+My name is Elias, I'm from Peru and I'm a Mid-level Software Developer

 - 🔭 I’m currently working on [TuBoleta](https://www.tuboleta.app)